 As animals become more complex they develop increasingly differentiated limbs and organs and a highly efficient communications center.
-Should we move towards a newly constructed type of organization with highly differentiated centers tied together by a complex communications network, each center having special functions and a special location?44 ings, often using spiders' webs as a model system of organization.
-45 He was supported by Margaret Mead, who had been a pioneering member of the key group that had established cybernetics after the war.
-At the second Delos, they got further support in connecting this model to architectural form from Richard Meier, who had published A Communication Theory of Urban Growth in 1962, a cybernetic account of the city as a living organism and information system to be analyzed in biological terms.46 Meier had come to Tyrwhitt's attention when he was writing the book in 1959-60 at the Joint Center for Urban Studies at MIT and Harvard, of which she was a member.
+Should we move towards a newly constructed type of organization with highly differentiated centers tied together by a complex communications network, each center having special functions and a special location?

+Waddington, whose books Fuller had followed closely since the late forties, read evolution in cybernetic terms.
+The growth of electronic systems of communication is biological in exactly the same terms that biological growth is itself an evolution of systems of communication.
+Waddington relentlessly applied this model at most of the Delos meetings, often using spiders' webs as a model system of organization.
+He was supported by Margaret Mead, who had been a pioneering member of the key group that had established cybernetics after the war.
+At the second Delos, they got further support in connecting this model to architectural form from Richard Meier, who had published A Communication Theory of Urban Growth in 1962, a cybernetic account of the city as a living organism and information system to be analyzed in biological terms.
+Meier had come to Tyrwhitt's attention when he was writing the book in 1959-60 at the Joint Center for Urban Studies at MIT and Harvard, of which she was a member.
 He became one of the leading researchers in the City of the Future project.
-Already in a January 1962 discussion of the project, Doxiadis said cybernetics and information theory would be necessary,47 a point repeated at the very end of his 1963 report on the project just before the first Delos, but apart from referring to the city as an "organism" he was not yet talking that much about either biology or information.
+Already in a January 1962 discussion of the project, Doxiadis said cybernetics and information theory would be necessary, a point repeated at the very end of his 1963 report on the project just before the first Delos, but apart from referring to the city as an "organism" he was not yet talking that much about either biology or information.